-When hiring a vehicle, keep in mind that most firms demand that the gas tank be refilled once it is 1/4 empty.
+When hiring a vehicle, remember that most firms demand that the gas tank be refilled once it is 1/4 empty.
 You have to remember this rule so that you will not end up paying a higher charge from the rental firm.
 Fortunately, there are tons of gasoline stations in New Orleans.

 Car Damage or Break Down

-You shouldn’t have to call the police when this happens (except for severe circumstances), but do contact your chosen rental firm as soon as possible.
-Most companies in New Orleans offer roadside assistance, depending on the current location of the car, and offer this service, day and night, even during peak times.
+It would be best if you didn’t have to call the police when this happens (except for severe circumstances) but do contact your chosen rental firm as soon as possible.
+Most companies in New Orleans offer roadside assistance, depending on the car’s current location, and offer this service day and night, even during peak times.

-When you’re planning to rent a car than to easily walk along the streets of the city, it’s important to drive cautiously at all times.
+When you’re planning to rent a car than to walk along the city’s streets easily, it’s important to drive cautiously at all times.

 Returning the Car

-In the contract that you signed upon renting a vehicle, you will see that there is a term.
+In the contract you signed upon renting a vehicle, you will see a term.
 The rule is to return the car rental on or before the end date.

-Failure to do this may lead to a fine, which means that you may need to pay more than the original agreed price.
-Some companies do charge additional fees if you do not return the car on time so be sure you know what these rules are before renting a car in New Orleans.
+Failure to do this may lead to a fine, meaning you may need to pay more than the original agreed price.
+Some companies do charge additional fees if you do not return the car on time, so be sure you know what these rules are before renting a car in New Orleans.

 If you do need a vehicle rental in New Orleans, do your homework to see whether it’s the best choice for you.
-Some travelers who visit the city prefer to rent because of their heavy itinerary during their stay in New Orleans.
+Some travelers who visit the city prefer to rent because of their heavy itinerary in New Orleans.

-At the same time, there are those who prefer walking or going on a ride using public transportation.
+At the same time, some prefer walking or going on a ride using public transportation.
 The choice depends on your personal preference, as well as your travel plans.

-Join our newsletter today to stay up-to-date on the latest rental news and deals in New Orleans!
+Join our newsletter today to stay up-to-date on the latest travel news and deals in New Orleans!